Optimal Delay Compensation in Networked Predictive Control: Conclusion

 \section{Conclusion}

-This work introduces a systematic method for determining the optimal delay bound $\bar{\tau}^*$ in networked predictive control based on a known delay distribution $\mathcal{P}_\tau$.
-By decomposing the closed-loop behaviour into nominal, correction, and acknowledgment phases, we derived a performance metric \eqref{eq:PerfIdx} that captures the fundamental trade-off between prediction-induced errors and open-loop behaviour caused by packet dropouts.
-Minimizing this metric \eqref{eq:optimalBound} yields the delay bound that optimizes expected closed-loop performance.
+This work introduces a systematic method for approximating the optimal delay bound $\bar{\tau}^*$ in networked predictive control based on a known delay distribution $\mathcal{P}_\tau$.
+By decomposing the closed-loop behavior into nominal, correction, and acknowledgment modes, we derived a performance metric \eqref{eq:PerfIdx} that captures the fundamental trade-off between prediction-induced errors and open-loop behavior caused by packet dropouts.
+Minimizing \eqref{eq:PerfIdx} yields the delay bound that optimizes expected closed-loop performance.
 In simulations, we have shown the effectiveness of the method.
 The proposed framework provides a principled design tool for NPC schemes and establishes a foundation for future work on correlated or time-varying delay models and online adaptation of the delay bound.